Eddie Arana, Rick Thibodeau, & Chris Bakunas San Diego, Ca. March 2012

 Think about it.
 Have you learned how money works?
 If not, why not?
 Are you still living in a fantasy world wherein your needs will be taken care of by a wonderfully benevolent government (corruption free, with a bureaucracy staffed by competent, caring individuals who only have your best interest at heart...excuse me, I have to regain my composure here - writing that made me laugh a bit too hard).

 Look, let's get one thing straight.
-A cold hard fact about government is that it is never going to be free of predatory narcissistic fascist of every stripe that only want to be in control of you and your money, and the bureaucracy in place is only there to aide and abet them in that undertaking.
+A cold hard fact about government is that it is never going to be free of predatory narcissistic fascists of every stripe that only want to be in control of you and your money, and the bureaucracy in place is only there to aide and abet them in that undertaking.

 This is true of every government on the face of this planet, from Haiti to Norway, from the United States to Mali.
 Accept that fact and then proceed to deal with it in the best way possible.